-As explained more fully in the Statement of responsibilities for the financial statements, the Treasurer is responsible for the preparation of the Pension Fund's financial statements in accordance with applicable United Kingdom law.
+As explained more fully in the Statement of Responsibilities for the Financial Statements, the Treasurer is responsible for the preparation of the pension fund's financial statements in accordance with applicable United Kingdom law.

-Our responsibility is to report to you my opinion on the consistency of the Pension Fund financial statements within the Pension Fund annual report with the Pension Fund financial statements in the statement of accounts of North Yorkshire County Council, and its compliance with applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.
+Our responsibility is to report to you my opinion on the consistency of the pension fund financial statements within the pension fund annual report with the pension fund financial statements in the statement of accounts of North Yorkshire County Council, and its compliance with applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.

-We also read the other information contained in the Pension Fund annual report and consider the implications for my report if we become aware of any apparent misstatements or material inconsistencies with the Pension Fund financial statements.
+We also read the other information contained in the pension fund annual report and consider the implications for our report if we become aware of any apparent misstatements or material inconsistencies with the pension fund financial statements.

 We conducted our work in accordance with Auditor Guidance Note 07 - Auditor Reporting, issued by the National Audit Office.
-Our report on the administering council's full annual statement of accounts describes the basis of our opinion on those financial statements.
+Our report on the administering authority's full annual statement of accounts describes the basis of our opinion on those financial statements.